 The dentist upon examining the natal teeth may recommend taking them away in case the teeth seem loose to put off any injury to the baby or mother while breastfeeding.
 You may also need medical treatment if the baby builds up ulcers in his mouth.

 You needn’t be worried if your baby is born with natal teeth.
-It is wise to discuss with your dentist.
+It is wise to discuss this with your dentist.
 Address your anxieties and take assistance for timely treatment.

 Glendale Natal Teeth: Smile Makeover of LA